Sigma AF 30mm f/2.8 EX DN (Sony E mount) - Review / Test Report

 thus an APS-C mirrorless system.
 In this scope the field-of-view is equivalent to a 46mm "normal" lens on full format cameras.

 While the Sigma lens is certainly very compact it misses the mark for a "pancake" lens by a margin.
 The build quality is on a very high level thanks to a body made of quality plastics based on a metal mount and a smoothly operating, rubberized focus ring.
-The only slightly disturbing issue that it "rattles" if
+A slightly disturbing issue is some "rattling" if

 you shake it a little - a characteristic that it also shares with the Sigma AF 19mm f/2.8 EX DN.
 However,